Spritz is Happiness…

 Aperol Spritz

-The other great classic of the evening, L’Aperol, gives the Spritz a more orange hue.
-Conversation remains the cornerstone of positive evenings of laughter and jokes.
+The other excellent evening classic, L’Aperol, gives the Spritz a more orange hue.
+Conversation remains the cornerstone of cheerful evenings of laughter and jokes.

 1/3 white wine (or prosecco)